-Lambeth School Admissions Team will forward on any requests for on time applications to the noncommunity Lambeth schools (except Oasis Academy Johanna) for their processes to be administered and a decision made.
+Lambeth School Admissions Team will forward on any requests for on time applications to the non-community Lambeth schools (except Oasis Academy Johanna) for their processes to be administered and a decision made.
 If the school is not in Lambeth, the request will be sent to the borough where the school is for distribution.
 The final decision for each school will be relayed to the parent/carer directly by the admissions authority for the school before National Offer Day.
-Requests received after 15 January 2022 will be dealt with in the same manner and a decision made as soon as possible.
+Requests received after 15 January 2024 will be dealt with in the same manner and a decision made as soon as possible.

-Parent/carers applying for an out-of-year-group place in a Lambeth community primary school, Rosendale Primary School or Oasis Academy Johanna must submit supporting documentation (as per criterion 3 - Children with exceptional medical/social reasons) with their application.
-The MEDSOC Panel will then decide (along with the relevant head teacher for the school concerned) whether an out-of-yeargroup entry will be agreed at the named school.
+Parent/carers applying for an out-of-year-group place in a Lambeth community primary school or Oasis Academy Johanna must submit supporting documentation (as per criterion 3 - Children with exceptional medical/social reasons) with their application.
+The MEDSOC Panel will then decide (along with the relevant head teacher for the school concerned) whether an out-of-year-group entry will be agreed at the named school.
 This will allow this LA to comply with section 2.19 of the Code.

-Please note that there could be differences of opinion between admissions authorities and schools about whether delayed entry is agreed, causing some preferences to be accepted and some not for delayed entry.
+Please note that there could be differences of opinion between admissions authorities and schools about whether advanced or delayed entry is agreed, causing some difference in how preferences are handled.
 It is then the parent/carers' decision what action they take next regarding their child's application.

 If the delayed entry request has been agreed/accepted, the application will be withdrawn.
-The parent/carer must then submit an application for the admissions round that has been agreed (i.e. 2023/24), which must be received before the deadline of 15 January in that year to be processed as an on time application.
+The parent/carer must then submit an application for the admissions round that has been agreed (i.e. 2025/26), which must be received before the deadline of 15 January in that year to be processed as an on time application.
 This application must be made on a paper form as the online system will not allow a date of birth which is outside the range for that academic year.
-The child's application will then be processed with all other applicants in the agreed round in accordance with the school's admissions criteria.